-Several factors determine the float period, such as any holiday in between, clearing system, any delay in postal transmission and others.
+Several factors determine the float period, such as any holiday in between, the clearing system, any delay in postal transmission, and others.
 A company must make efforts to minimize the float period.
 It would ensure that companies get the funds quicker.

 There are specific measures that a company can use to reduce the collection float time.
-These measures include techniques, such as concentration banking, lockbox system, and more.
+These measures include techniques such as concentration banking, a lockbox banking system, and more.

 Under Concentration Banking, a company opens bank accounts in different cities so that customers can deposit the payment directly.
 In a lockbox system, companies ask customers to deposit their checks in special post office boxes or ‘lockboxes.’
-Company’s local bank then collects those checks and credits them to the company’s bank account.1–4
+The company’s local bank then collects those checks and credits them to the company’s bank account.